Titus Statilius Taurus: Titus Statilius Taurus (I)

 Titus Statilius Taurus (I) was a general and twice consul during the Triumviral and Augustan periods.
 This Taurus was a novus homo ("new man" or "self-made man") from the region of Lucania.

 Initially a partisan of Marcus Antonius, by whom he was chosen as suffect consul in 37 BC, he subsequently was sent by Antonius with a fleet to aid Octavian in his war against Sextus Pompeius.
 After Pompey was driven from Sicily, Taurus crossed the sea to the province of Africa, which he secured without any difficulty and for which he was awarded a triumph in 34 BC.
 He returned to Rome, where he began work on the city's first permanent amphitheatre.

 In 34 BC, he accompanied Octavian on campaign to Dalmatia, and after Octavian's return to Rome, Taurus remained in command of the troops stationed there.
 When war with Marcus Antonius and Cleopatra broke out, Taurus chose Octavian's side and in the Battle of Actium, he was in command of Octavian's land force.
 Antony's land forces surrendered to him rather than fight him.
 This greatly accelerated the victory of Caesar Octavian.
 After the death of Antonius, Taurus was sent in 29 BC to Spain where he defeated the Cantabrians, Vaccaei and Astures.
 He was later made consul ordinarius for the year 26 BC alongside Augustus, as Octavian was now known.
 In 16 BC, when Augustus left Italy for Gaul, he left Taurus in Rome as praefectus urbi.
 Until the second consulship of Tiberius in 7 BC, Statilius Taurus was the last man to hold multiple consulships.
 It appears Augustus was experimenting with a "share the honors" program before he consolidated enough power to rule as the unofficial emperor.

 Statilius Taurus' amphitheatre was completed in 29 BC, opening with a number of gladiatorial contests.
 These were received with so much acclaim that the people's assembly accorded Taurus the right to name a praetor every year.

 Taurus is said to have maintained a private bodyguard of German slaves in Rome.

-Taurus seems to had three sons and possibly two daughters, though it is uncertain whether all these children were by the same woman.
+Taurus seems to have had three sons and possibly two daughters, though it is uncertain whether all these children were by the same woman.
 The eldest son, also named Titus Statilius Taurus (II), was a monetalis, but did not reach consular years.
 A second son, also named Titus Statilius Taurus (III), was consul in 11 AD.
 A third son was named Sisenna Statilius Taurus consul in 16 AD.
 It seems certain that Taurus had at least one daughter, Statilia L. Pisonis, who married Lucius Calpurnius Piso the Augur (consul in 1 BC).
 A second may be the Statilia who died at the age of 99 in the reign of Claudius, although she may have been a sister to this Taurus.